bfpill/guessTheArea/README.md

 OBJECT ORIENTATION STRUCTURE
-The project is made up of 11 classes, 6 being GUI user side classes, 3 handle the logic of the game, and the last 2 and link everything together.
+The project is made up of 11 classes, 6 being GUI user side classes, 3 handle the logic of the game, and the last 2 link everything together.

 GUI SIDE EXTENSION DIAGRAM